Highland Real Estate

 What is the average home price in Highland, Utah?

 The median home price in Highland is approximately $825,000 — significantly higher than Utah County average.
 Entry-level homes start around $650,000, while premium properties on larger lots regularly exceed $1.2M-$1.5M.
+Salisbury Real Estate tracks Highland pricing and can help you understand what drives the premium in specific neighborhoods.

 Is Highland a good place to buy a home?